-Feeling our emotions is important.
+Being emotionally vulnerable is important.
 But the difference between self-pity and simply experiencing our emotions is huge.
-Self-pity overly indulges negativity and becomes cyclic.
 Truly feeling our emotions, rather than obsessing over them, allows them, and then allows them to pass.

 It’s the difference between hanging onto and being immobilized by thoughts like ‘no one understands’ or ‘why does this always have to happen to me’ and thoughts of ‘I feel sad for justified reasons, and that’s okay’.